randlabs/myalgo-connect/README.md

 ## Documentation

 Documentation for this package is available here: <https://connect.myalgo.com/>.
+An example of an integration with MyAlgo Connect: <https://github.com/randlabs/myalgo-connect-test>

 ## Copyright and License